 David Lynch to star in new Steven Spielberg movie

+The creator of Twin Peaks will join the film as an actor and this will be the first time he has worked alongside the Hollywood giant who directed ET Find out more later.

 steven spielberg is working on his autobiographical film entitled The Fabelmans.
-This film has been talked about for a long time, although details about the plot or its release date are not yet known, but about the incredible cast that will make it up.
+People have been talking about this film for a long time, although details about the plot or its release date are not yet known, but about the incredible cast that will make it up.
 Now, via Variety, the presence of the famous director David Lynch was confirmed.

 the creator of Twin Peaks he will join the film as an actor and this will be the first time he works alongside the Hollywood giant he directed ET.
 It has not been reported which character he will play but we know that he will join Michelle Williams and Paul Dano, who will play Spielberg’s parents, Seth Rogen who will be the director’s uncle, Gabriel LaBelle, who will play Steven himself as a child and Julia Butters who will be the sister of the protagonist.